Informed Dynamic Scheduling for QLDPC Codes: Performance Evaluation

 Fig.~\ref{fig:FER126} shows the performance of the $[[126,28,8]]$ generalized bicycle code using different sRBP-based decoders.
-It shows that using edge-wise decoders can provide a better FER than sBP and sLBP.
-Whereas, the limitation of further improving performance by designing different edge pools is also reflected in the subtle performance gap between using sRBP, NW-sRBP, and LMD-sRBP.
-It is worth noting that the gap between our proposed decoders and LMD-sRBP for this code is larger than for the $[[256,32]]$ bicycle code, which indicates the significant impact of using additional predict-and-reduce-error mechanisms.
+The results indicate that using edge-wise decoders can provide a better FER than sBP and sLBP.
+Whereas, the limitation of further improving performance by designing different edge pools is also reflected in the subtle performance gap between using the original sRBP, NW-sRBP, and LMD-sRBP.
+Notably, the gap between our proposed decoders and LMD-sRBP for this code is larger than for the $[[256,32]]$ bicycle code, highlighting the significant contribution of the additional PRE mechanism in enhancing decoding performance.

-The structure of the hyper-graph product will lead to multiple quantum trapping sets, which can result in a performance limitation \cite{QTRAPPING}.
-Fig.~\ref{fig:FERHGP} shows that under $I_{\max}=90$, the performance of the $[[400,16,6]]$ HP code using sRBP, NW-sRBP, and LMD-sRBP is nearly identical.
-This implies that the influence of the edge pool design is negligible, and a more intense mechanism is needed for improvement.
-As a result, using the predict-and-reduce-error mechanism, PRE-sRBP can yield a significant performance gain compared to other decoders.
-In Fig.~\ref{fig:FERHGP}, all decoders have converged under $I_{\max}=90$, except the proposed PRE-sRBP.
+The structure of the hyper-graph product will lead to multiple quantum trapping sets, which can limit decoding performance \cite{QTRAPPING}.
+Fig.~\ref{fig:FERHGP} shows that under $I_{\max}=90$, the performance of the $[[400,16,6]]$ HP code using the original sRBP, NW-sRBP, and LMD-sRBP is nearly identical.
+This observation implies that variations in the edge pool design alone have negligible impact, and a more aggressive mechanism is required for performance improvement.
+By incorporating the PRE mechanism, PRE-sRBP can yield a significant performance gain compared to other decoders.
+In Fig.~\ref{fig:FERHGP}, all decoders have converged under $I_{\max}=90$, except for the proposed PRE-sRBP.